-&lt;sup>20 For a recent extensive discussion of translatability and identity issues, cf. the dissertation [35].
+21 For a recent extensive discussion of translatability and identity issues in logic, cf. the dissertation [38], and for new results on translations between modal logics, [39].

-&lt;sup>21 Merges are a case where an over-zealous exclusive use of the implicit/explicit contrast makes no sense.
-Is intuitionistic modal logic explicit because it has modalities, or implicit because its underlying propositional base packages information that could be brought out by a Gödel translation?
+22 Merges are a case where an over-zealous exclusive use of the implicit/explicit contrast makes no sense.
+Is intuitionistic modal logic explicit since it has modalities, or implicit because its underlying propositional base packages information that could be brought out by a further Gödel translation?
+One might also say that systems like this show how implicitness or explicitness in design can be a matter of degree.